 JMC 441 Journalism & Mass Communication Capstone

 A synthesis of theoretical knowledge and applied skills in the student's area of specialization in journalism and mass communication.
 Special emphasis on career preparation, including compilation of a senior portfolio.
 Both semesters, one credit.
-Prerequisite: Senior standing.

 JMC 451 Internship